wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## Full flowchart animated

-Several "cheat sheets" have been created, but they are structured according to how the program works, not the sequence how you work.
+Several others have created "cheat sheets", but they are structured according to how the program works, not the sequence how you work.

 Because we are covering a lot, unique to this website is this <strong>animated map</strong> of all commands and actions covered in this tutorial: